Getting Started

 npm run build

-Output goes in the build
+The output will be in the build

 folder.